 Please add the following emails to your contacts/safe senders list to ensure you receive all our communications regarding your application and grant notification: email@example.com; firstname.lastname@example.org; email@example.com

-Please make sure you submit your application by the deadline date which you can find here.
+Please make sure you submit your application by the appropriate deadline date which you can find here.